grahamleslie/schrodinger/README.md

 # Schrodinger

-Schrodinger is a very simple CI tool for Docker hosts.
+Schrodinger is a very simple CI tool for \*nix Docker hosts.
 It will clone your repo, build a multi-stage Dockerfile, and run it.

 ## Installation